guillermokrh/homepage/README.md

 # GUILLERMOKRH.COM
-This is the the repository that contains my homepage, guillermokrh.com!
+Hi there!
+I'm Guillermo K. Rojas Hernandez, and this is the the repository that contains my homepage, guillermokrh.com!
 My personal site is based off the the [Freelancer](http://startbootstrap.com/template-overviews/freelancer/) theme by [Start Bootstrap](http://startbootstrap.com/).
 It's an amazing starting point, and I urge you to check it out!

 ------------------------------------------